choice4choice/demo-repo/README.md

-# header
+#  Hello
 This is read me for demo-repo

-# subheader
+# What are we doing on this repo?
-Where is previous repo ?
+In this repo we are playing with git and VS code

-## Subheader 2
+## How do we play ?

-This shall be saved in new branch
+By using Terminal commands